 the Amount Outstanding and all other amounts which are then due for payment or which will or may become due for payment under this deed is either payable on demand or immediately due and payable; and/or

 the Lenders’ obligations specified in the notice are terminated.

+Where do we say that if Newbale Clothing does not repay within 360 days the lenders can:

+Choose to convert the loan into equity equivalent to 50% of issued capital at the time of conversion, or

+Take possession of any or all of MJ Bale’s inventory (ie clothing)

+Where is security covered?
+Is it in the guarantee and security deed?
+All MJ Bale stock (WIP and Finished good)

+1st ranking fixed and floating charge over the Newbale Clothing Pty Ltd and related entities

+David Jones invoices

 Acceptance of Money